dstogov/php-ffi/README.md

 var_dump($libc->errno);
 ```

+##### function FFI::type(mixed $type): FFI\CType

+This function returns a **FFI\CType** object that represent corresponding C type.
+The first argument may be a **string** (a new object is going to be created from this C definition) or **FFI\CData** object (function will return the type of the C data object).

+FFI::type() may be called statically and use only predefined types, or as a method of previously created FFI object.
+In last case the first argument may reuse all type and tag names defined in FFI constructor.

+##### static function FFI::array(FFI\CType $type, array $dims): FFI\CType

+Constructs a new C array type from the existing one.

-##### function FFI::new(string $type = "" [, bool $owned = true]): FFI\CData
+##### function FFI::new(mixed $type [, bool $persistent = false]): FFI\CData

 This function may be used to create a native data structure.
 The first argument is a C type definition.
+It may be a **string** or **FFI\CType** object.
 The following example creates two dimensional array of integers.

 ```php
 $p = FFI::new("int[2][2]");
 var_dump($p, FFI::sizeof($p));
 ```

 FFI::new() may be called statically and use only predefined types, or as a method of previously created FFI object.
 In last case the first argument may reuse all type and tag names defined in FFI constructor.

+Using the optional $persistent argument it's possible to allocate C objects in persistent memory, through malloc(), otherwise memory is allocated in PHP request heap, through emalloc().

+##### static function FFI::own(FFI\CData $cdata [, bool $own = true]): FFI\CData

-By default FFI::new() creates "owned" native data structures, that live together with corresponding PHP object, reusing PHP reference-counting and GC.
+By default **FFI::new()** creates "owned" native data structures, that live together with corresponding PHP object, reusing PHP reference-counting and GC.
 However, in some cases it may be necessary to manually control the life time of the data structure.
-In this case, the second argument should be set to "false" and then the created object should be manually deallocated using FFI::free().
+In this case, the PHP ownership on the corresponding data, may be manually changed, by **FFI::own(..., false)** and then manually deallocated using **FFI::free()**.

 ##### static function FFI::free(FFI\CData $cdata): void

-manually removes previously created "unowned" data structure.
+manually removes previously created "not-owned" data structure.

 ##### Read/Write Elements of Native Arrays